aliirfaan/laravel-simple-otp/README.md

 # Laravel Simple OTP

-This package allows you to generate OTP (One time password) and send the OTP via SMS using your configured and implemented communication service provider.
+This package allows you to generate OTP (One time password).
 You can then verify the OTP code and grant access based on its validity.

 ## Flexibility